Vietnam.vn - Nền tảng quảng bá Việt Nam

 Aunt Thuy and her granddaughter sell goods at Cai Rang floating market.

 Next to his grandmother, Trung's eyes lit up when I gave him a set of third grade books to review with his younger sister.
-He fondled the new notebooks and asked, "Can I write right away now?" (to be continued)
+He fondled the new notebooks and asked: "Can I write right away now?" (to be continued)

 Will there be "floating classrooms"?

 Thanh Nien reporter had an interview with Ms. Bui Thi Bich Phuong, Vice Chairman of the People's Committee of Le Binh Ward, Cai Rang District (Can Tho City).
 Ms. Phuong said: "The ward has grasped the situation and will gradually resolve the problem for the children.
 In the immediate future, for the two twins, the ward will help them with the admission procedures at Le Binh Primary School.
-However, they are not from the locality, so it is difficult to reduce tuition fees.
+But they are not local, so it is difficult to reduce tuition fees.
 As for the children in the floating market, I will re-survey the number of children who have not been to school.
 If possible, open a charity class right at Cai Rang floating market for those who cannot afford to go to school.
-The difficulty for the locality is that the children have to follow their parents to do business, so if they are accepted to study, the family must commit to letting their children study until the end, not dropping out."
+The difficulty of the locality is that the children have to follow their parents to do business, so if they are accepted to study, the family must commit to letting their children study until the end, not dropping out."

 Source link